Thailand issues new flood warnings from seasonal rain

-BANGKOK (AP) — Officials in Thailand issued fresh warnings Tuesday about flooding caused by seasonal monsoon rains, after at least six deaths were reported in the aftermath of a tropical storm that struck over the weekend.
+BANGKOK (AP) — Officials in Thailand issued fresh warnings Tuesday about flooding caused by seasonal monsoon rains, after at least seven deaths were reported in the aftermath of a tropical storm that struck over the weekend.

-The Department of Disaster Prevention and Mitigation said two people were also reported missing from flooding triggered by tropical storm Dianmu, also called Tianmu.
-The agency said 71,093 households in 30 provinces, mostly in the north, northeast and central regions had been affected.
+The Department of Disaster Prevention and Mitigation said one person was also reported missing from flooding triggered by Tropical Storm Dianmu, also called Tianmu.
+The agency announced late Tuesday that 126,781 households in 30 provinces, mostly in the north, northeast and central regions had been affected, a 78% increase over the 71,093 reported a day earlier.

 The capital, Bangkok, is among the areas issued warnings, and some businesses began piling sandbags in front of their entrances.